Galois symmetries of knot spaces: Some consequences

 in the range $s\leq p+2$.
 For $p+3 \leq s\leq 2p+1$, the only differential that can hit $E^2_{-s,s}$ is $d^p$, therefore, we have an isomorphism

 For $2p+2\leq s\leq 3p$, the group $E^{\infty}_{-s,s}$ will be the quotient of $E^2_{-s,s}$ by the image of $d^p$ and $d^{2p-1}$.
 This pattern continues. \end{rem}

-In the remainder of this section, we prove some results about extensions leading to the proof of Theorem C from the introduction.
+In the remainder of this section, we prove some results about extensions leading to the proof of Theorem \ref{thmC} below and Corollary C from the introduction.
 Let us fix a unit $u\in\mathbb{Z}_p$ such that the residue of $u$ modulo $p$ is a generator of $\mathbb{F}_p^\times$.
 For $M$ a $\ZZ_p$-module and $i$ an integer, we denote by $M(i)$ the $\ZZ_p[t,t^{-1}]$-module $M$ where $t$ acts as multiplication by $u^i$.
-When $i=0$, we simply write $M$ for $M(0)$.

 \begin{prop} Let $M$ be a $\ZZ_p$-module of finite type.
 Let $i$ and $j$ be two integers such that $(p-1)$ does not divide $i-j$.
 Then the group $\mathrm{Ext}^1_{\mathbb{Z}_p[t,t^{-1}]}(M(i),N(j))$ is zero. \end{prop}